kanishkamisra/website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a third year PhD Student at Purdue University, where I work on Natural Language Understanding with [Julia Taylor Rayz](https://polytechnic.purdue.edu/profile/taylo108) at the [AKRaNLU Lab](https://engineering.purdue.edu/AKRANLU/).
-I am particularly interested in analysing neural network representations of language from the perspective of human sentence processing.
+I am particularly interested in analyzing neural network representations of language from the perspective of human sentence processing.

 In 2018, I was fortunate to be funded by the Purdue Research Foundation Fellowship.
 I currently teach three sections (~75 students) of database fundamentals to sophomore level undergraduates.